AVSystem/Anjay/doc/sphinx/source/LwM2M.rst

 Data model
 ----------

-Each LwM2M client presents a *data model* - standardized, symbolic representation of its configuration and state that is accessible for reading and modifying by LwM2M Servers.
+Each LwM2M Client presents a *data model* - standardized, symbolic representation of its configuration and state that is accessible for reading and modifying by LwM2M Servers.
 It can be thought of as a combination of a hierarchical configuration file, and a view on statistical information about the